Senna alexandrina: Names and taxonomy

-Medicinal use
+Traditional medicine

 Historically, Senna alexandrina was used in the form of senna pods, or as herbal tea made from the leaves, as a laxative.
+Traditional medicine has used senna extracts since at least the 1950s as a laxative.
 It also serves as a fungicide.

-Modern medicine has used extracts since at least the 1950s as a laxative.
+Potential for liver damage

+Senna products contain anthraquinones, which if ingested can cause liver disease.
+The active ingredients are several senna glycosides which interact with immune cells in the colon.
 If accidentally ingested by infants, it can cause side effects such as severe diaper rash.
-The active ingredients are several senna glycosides which interact with immune cells in the colon.